 Across The Pond: Leave It to the Gods

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »When striving for a business goal, when is enough . . . enough?
+Opinions expressed by Entrepreneur contributors are their own.When striving for a business goal, when is enough . . . enough?

 We were having dinner the other night with Lib Dem candidate Ron Beadle and his friend Eileen.
 Ron has been running himself ragged with this campaign, and we were talking about the toll it has taken on his health and his family life.
 (Ron's wife and children were at the table listening avidly).
 Ron and I were on one side of the debate; Eileen and my husband Joe were on the other.